 If your project is simple, maybe your preliminary work with a contractor will be enough to suffice.
 However, if you are undertaking something more substantial, you will need to put together a scope-of-work checklist showing all the major elements of the job.
 Typically, a General Contractor can assist with this.
 Make sure you don’t forget these often-overlooked budget items:

 - Floor preparation (floors may need some preliminary leveling prior to installing new finishes)

 - Patching and painting

 Now you have your budget and you are ready to go, but there is still one more line item you must account for: The unaccounted for.
 Even the best made plans will encounter something unforeseen – a water leak inside a wall that caused damage to framing, an item that is suddenly out of stock, a change in code, etc. You should always, always set aside a contingency fund for the unexpected.
 A good rule of thumb is 15-20%.
 With luck and proper planning, you may never have to use it, but at least it’s there if you need it.

-At Calusa Kitchen and Bath, we pride ourselves on detailed and precise planning and budgeting.
+At Calusa Kitchen and Bath, we pride ourselves on detailed and precise planning, budgeting, and providing budget renovation tips.
 We believe that the more thorough we are during the budgeting and pre-construction phase, the more efficient, effective and affordable the project will be.
 And that’s how we create happy and satisfied customers.